MikeMcQuaid/mikemcquaid.com/cv.markdown

 #### Software Engineer
 I love solving difficult problems to simplify people's lives.<br>

 I always welcome new opportunities and will travel 1/6 weeks to work anywhere in the world.
-The other 5/6 weeks I must be able to telecommute from my home in Scotland.<br>
+The other 5/6 weeks I must be able to telecommute from my home in Edinburgh, Scotland.<br>

 No recruiters who won't immediately tell me the name of the company.